halloverden/azure-application-insights/README.md

 ## Usage

-Once installed, you can send telemetry to Application Insights.
+Once installed, you can send exception telemetry to Application Insights.
 Here are a few samples.

 >**Note**: before you can send data to you will need an instrumentation key.
 Please see the [Getting an Application Insights Instrumentation Key](https://github.com/Microsoft/AppInsights-Home/wiki#getting-an-application-insights-instrumentation-key) section for more information.